NullpointerWorks/jni_examples/README.md

 A collection of examples of how to implement the Java Native Interface with a C++ written Dynamic Link Library.

 ## Example01
-* Makes a Java method call to return a String from the DLL.
+* Call a native method to return a Java String from the DLL.

 ## Example02
 * Lets the DLL call a Java method and passes an argument.